soyersoyer/sysex-controls/README.md

 - Arturia MiniBrute 2
 - Arturia MiniBrute 2S

-It doesn't support the KeyStep sequencer banks and the DrumBrute/MiniBrute banks yet.
+It doesn't support the KeyStep / BeatStep Pro sequencer banks, BeatStep Pro presets and the DrumBrute/MiniBrute banks yet.

 If you think some untested devices work well, please let us know.
 If not, let us know as well.